VEHICLE BUYER'S GUIDE

 What are the most common C-Class problems?+

-The most frequently reported Mercedes-Benz C-Class issues involve: AIR BAGS, ENGINE, STRUCTURE, ELECTRICAL SYSTEM.
+The most frequently reported Mercedes-Benz C-Class issues involve: ENGINE, ELECTRICAL SYSTEM, UNKNOWN OR OTHER, FUEL/PROPULSION SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research